📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Abstract

-The Scandinavian settlement of England is recorded in the Anglo-Saxon Chronicle but other sources are tangential and the archaeological signature of Scandinavian settlement remains elusive.
+The Scandinavian settlement of England is recorded in the Anglo-Saxon Chronicle, but other sources are tangential and the archaeological signature of Scandinavian settlement remains elusive.
 Indeed, if it was not for the profound impact on the language and place-names of northern and eastern England it would be difficult to evidence at all.
-A new approach is therefore needed to locate the Scandinavian presence in the landscape and to gauge its influence.

-s with Scandinavian-style cattle farming and thorps with arable expansion hold true for areas beyond Leicestershire?
+Critical research questions remain.
+Does the association of by place-names with Scandinavian-style cattle farming and villages called thorps with arable expansion hold true for areas beyond Leicestershire?
 Can the proposed causal association between the development of thorps and cerealisation be linked temporally?
-And more generally, do other habitative place-name elements, such as wics and bveits have specific associations with farming practice and terroir?
+More generally, do other place-names have specific associations with farming practice, terroir and ethnic identity?
+Finally, how does this research contribute to and change the conventional narrative of Scandinavian settlement, and its effect on and interaction with the existing inhabitants.

 Publications